mflova/mflova-coding-guidelines/Python/typing.md

 c: Final = 19  # It means that c will take this as its only value (Literal[19])
 ```

+You can also use `Final[int]` to avoid type checkers inferring the type.

 Why is this also useful?

 - Useful for defining constants that should not be reassigned, redefined or overridden in